brittanynm/campsite-checker/README.md

 ## 🍁 Wanderment

-Wanderment makes getting outside easier.
+Wanderment is a soldout campsite reservation notifier that makes getting outside easier.
 Users can select multiple campsites they'd like to visit for a chosen date range.
 The program will then check for availability every 5 minutes and send a text message via Twilio if the criteria return availability.

 ## Tech Stack
 __Backend__: Python, Flask, PostgreSQL, SQLAlchemy <br/>